The Last of Us

 Trophy Guide: The Last of Us Trophy Guide by Compalicious

 From Naughty Dog, Sony's critically lauded first-party developer, comes The Last of Us: a third-person survival-thriller/adventure game, set two decades after a fungal pandemic brings society to its knees, turning those infected into mindless abominations, and plunging mankind into an ongoing struggle for survival.
-In the middle of it all we find Joel, a taciturn Texan smuggler, and Ellie, a precocious teenager.
-For the better part of a year the two journey together from the confines of the Boston Quarantine Zone, through the anarchic ruins of Pittsburgh and west towards the Rockies, surviving bandits, the infected, and each other.
+In the middle of it all we find Joel, a taciturn smuggler, and Ellie, a precocious teenager.
+For the better part of a year the two journey together from the confines of a quarantine zone in Boston across the dying remnants of the continental United States, surviving bandits, the infected, and each other.
 With a boldly dark narrative so clearly inspired by the likes of 28 Days Later, True Grit, and The Road, does The Last of Us, with its unique setting and narrative-driven structure, do enough to elevate itself above the derivative trappings of an over-saturated genre, or is it just another 'survival' game that you can live without?

 The game starts slow, but with purpose.
 After a surprising and thoroughly compelling scene-setting prologue, we join Joel in Boston's Quarantine Zone.
 He's reluctantly charged with smuggling Ellie out of the city after his partner, Tess, leads him into a potentially lucrative deal with the Fireflies, a dwindling resistance movement combating what they see as the tyrannical rule of the military in the hope of one day restoring all branches of government.
 Knowing only that he needs to get Ellie to a larger Firefly group somewhere out west, Joel heads off to find his estranged brother, Tommy, a former Firefly, hoping he may know where to find his former brothers in arms.